 LNG liquefaction, for example Freeport LNG.
-This has electrified operations using grid power with a high share of low emissions sources (rather than using natural gas to power operations).
+Electrifying operations and using a zero emissions source of electricity results in substantially lower overall emissions than using natural gas; this is equivalent to the scope 1 emissions reported by Freeport LNG.

 The best-performing companies can help reduce scope 1 and 2 emissions elsewhere by providing technical, operational and financial assistance, particularly at non-operated assets.
 Nonetheless, if companies already have a low level of emissions from the oil and gas they own, it would be unreasonable to expect further large-scale reductions to achieve the industry-wide reductions needed to meet the NZE Scenario.